NVIDIA/NeMo-Run/docs/guides/admin.md

 find ~/nemo-run-backups -name "*.tar.gz" -mtime +365 -delete
 ```

-This administrative guide provides comprehensive coverage of NeMo Run administration tasks.
+This deployment and management guide provides comprehensive coverage of NeMo Run administration tasks.
 For specific deployment scenarios or advanced configurations, refer to the [Configuration Guide](configuration.md) and [Execution Guide](execution.md).